Election deniers and ‘fake electors’ will return as Trump’s official electors in key states

 Another 16 are election deniers who believe President Joe Biden won in 2020 because of mass fraudulent voting, according to a survey conducted by CNN.

-Electors are people closely tied to the Republican or Democratic Party in their state who are nominated, chosen or voted in to represent their state’s electorate.
+Electors are people closely tied to the Republican or Democratic parties in their state who are nominated, chosen or voted in to represent their state’s electorate.
 Once a state’s popular vote determines who they want to win, an elector will cast the state’s vote for that candidate in the electoral college.

-Each state has a pre-determined number of electoral votes based on population.
+Each state has a predetermined number of electoral votes based on population.

 Those people agreed to serve as “alternate” electors in the commonwealth and met on December 14, 2020, to cast electorate votes for Trump, despite Biden winning the popular vote.
 They then sent their votes to Mike Pence.